-If you have friends, real friends, and real family that connects to your Facebook or social media profile, you have a responsibility and so do they to protect their connections, to help keep everyone safe.
-You have to think about strangers online just like strangers at your front door.
+If you have friends, real friends, and real family that connect to your Facebook or social media profile, you have a responsibility and so do they to protect their connections, to help keep everyone safe.
+You have to think about strangers online just like strangers at your front door, just like others during the height of the pandemic – every stranger is a potential carrier of the plague.
 Should you open the door and let them in?

 Because if you do, a year from now you will be someone who gave away even more of your treasure and let the scammer go after your friends and family.
 AND THEY WILL go after them.

-Scammers are becoming increasingly mean and vicious.
+Scammers have become increasingly mean and vicious.
 They are using blackmail scams, and threats of violence more and more.
 Is this what you want to unleash on yourself, on your real friends and family?
 OF COURSE NOT!